drogonframework/drogon-docs/ENG-06-View.md

 After the operation is finished, two source files, ListParameters.h and ListParameters.cc, will appear in the current directory, which can be used to compile into the web application;

-Recompile the entire project with cmake, run the target program webapp, you can test the effect in the browser, enter `http://localhost/list_para?p1=a&p2=b&p3=c` in the address bar, you can see the following page :
+Recompile the entire project with CMake, run the target program webapp, you can test the effect in the browser, enter `http://localhost/list_para?p1=a&p2=b&p3=c` in the address bar, you can see the following page :

 ![view page](images/viewdemo.png)

 The html page rendered by the backend is simply added.

 ### Automated processing of csp files